dwchoe/pot_groovy/ratpack/simple/README.md

-#ratpack with groovy script
+# ratpack with groovy script

-This script downloads the Groovy supported version of Ratpack using the @Grab command.
+This one script runs Ratpack.
+It downloads the Groovy version of Ratpack library using the @Grab command.

 run the app: groovy app.groovy